 This process starts with our initial discussions upon enrollment and through the first year.
 We begin thinking and processing about how your child will matriculate through our program so that together we can accomplish those goals for the benefit of your child.
 This does not mean that life doesn’t happen or things can’t change…it just means that together we make a plan so that your child ultimately benefits from a program that looks at the big picture.

 The Kinder Readiness Comparison…

 Many times we are asked the question near the end of the preschool journey, “why continue in the final year of preschool at PCP if your student is eligible for a public program like public TK”?

-As a program we want to support families with the gift of time and information-sharing in making decisions about their children all along the way.
-We want to equip parents with knowledge and research so that they can make the best decisions for their student when the time is right.
+As a program, we want to support families with the gift of time and information-sharing in making decisions about their children all along the way.
+We want to equip parents with knowledge and research so that they can make the best decisions for their students when the time is right.

-The Kinder Readiness program at Peñasquitos Christian Preschool is considered comparable to other pubic/private Kinder prep programs in San Diego in the aspect of age/stage of students served.
-Kinder prep programs in our community are attached to preschools, K-12 schools or public schools.
+The Kinder Readiness program at Peñasquitos Christian Preschool has considered comparable to other public/private Kinder prep programs in San Diego in the aspect of age/stage of students served.
+Kinder prep programs in our community are attached to preschools, K-12 schools, or public schools.